d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 1. In the control flow example where we calculate the derivative of `d` with respect to `a`, what would happen if we changed the variable `a` to a random vector or matrix.
 At this point, the result of the calculation `f(a)` is no longer a scalar.
 What happens to the result?
 How do we analyze this?
 1. Redesign an example of finding the gradient of the control flow.
 Run and analyze the result.
 1. Let $f(x) = \sin(x)$.
 Plot $f(x)$ and $\frac{df(x)}{dx}$, where the latter is computed without exploiting that $f'(x) = \cos(x)$.
-1. In a second-price auction (such as in eBay or in computational advertising), the winning bidder pays the second-highest price.
-Compute the gradient of the final price with respect to the winning bidder's bid using `autograd`.
-What does the result tell you about the mechanism?
-If you are curious to learn more about second-price auctions, check out the paper by Edelman et al. :cite:`Edelman.Ostrovsky.Schwarz.2007`.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/34)